Housing in London: A Founder's Guide

 Each city has its own platforms and cultural norms.
 Here's what works in London.
 For curated links to platforms and coliving, see the London playbook on the main page.

-- •Use SpareRoom or OpenRent for flat shares; Rightmove and Zoopla for full apartments
+• Use SpareRoom or OpenRent for flat shares; Rightmove and Zoopla for full apartments

-- •Zones 1–2 are priciest — Zone 3 offers good value with fast transit
+• Zones 1–2 are priciest — Zone 3 offers good value with fast transit

-- •Founder coliving: The Collective, London Founder House, Cohabs, Telos House.
+• Founder coliving: The Collective, London Founder House, Cohabs, Telos House.
 Most leases require UK guarantor or 6 months upfront

 Coliving: The Founder's Secret Weapon

 Coliving isn't just convenient — it's strategic.
-You're living with other founders, remote workers, and builders.
+You're living with other founders, remote workers, and ambitious people in a similar phase.
 The networking happens over breakfast, not at awkward meetups.

 Most coliving operators offer month-to-month leases, which is perfect when you're still figuring out which city is home.

-- •The Collective — London's premium coliving with coworking included.
+• The Collective — London's premium coliving with coworking included.

-- •Vonder — London, Berlin, Warsaw.
+• Vonder — London, Berlin, Warsaw.
 Modern spaces, flexible terms.

-- •Outsite — Lisbon, Berlin, and more.
+• Outsite — Lisbon, Berlin, and more.
 Strong remote-worker community.

-- •For curated links, see the London playbook on the main page.
+• For curated links, see the London playbook on the main page.

 The Move-In Playbook